jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Azure and SentinelHub
 The user must have their own Azure account with blob storage access.
 The scripts here manage the creation of storage blobs and i/o to and from them, but this relies upon the user having a valid account name and access key saved in an external file ".azure_secret" in the process directory.
 The same is true of the copernicus science hub - the user must have a valid username and password stored in an external file ".cscihub_secret" saved in the process directory to enable batch downloads of Sentinel-2 images that are not already saved in blob storage.

+BEWARE since August 2019 Copernicus moved all products older than 18 months to a Long Term Archive (LTA).
+These products are not available for immediate download, meaning the download_process_s2.py script will fail initially.
+However, the request made by the script will trigger the product to be retrieved from the archive and made available some time "from minutes to hours" after the request is made.
+This means the script has to be re-run, likely multiple times, to get the product after it has been made available.

 ###   File "/...", line x, in load_img_to_xr, raise ValueError
 This error likely results from having surplus .jp2 images in the process directory.
 This can happen when a previous run was aborted before the clear_process_dir() function was run, or when the user has added files accidentally, because that can cause multiple files to be returned by the glob in the load_img_to_xr() function which should only return unique filenames.
 To resolve, clear the .jp2 files from the process directory and retry.